ChrisKurz/Bluetooth/doc/NCSv2.5.2_03_peripheral_CustomService.md

         #include "../services/CustomService.h"

+   __Note:__ The relative path of the header file is used here.
+To make it more readable, the include path can also be defined in the CMakeLists.txt file by inserting the following line: __include_directories( services/ )__ This allows to use __#include "CustomService.h"__.
+Further info about this CMake command can be found [here](https://cmake.org/cmake/help/latest/command/include_directories.html).

 12) We initialize our service by adding the following after enabling the Bluetooth stack in main.c:

 	<sup>_src/main.c_ => main() function</sup>